octokit/plugin-rest-endpoint-methods.js/docs/projects/listCollaborators.md

   <tbody>
     <tr><td>project_id</td><td>yes</td><td>

+The unique identifier of the project.

 </td></tr>
 <tr><td>affiliation</td><td>no</td><td>

-Filters the collaborators by their affiliation.
-Can be one of:
-\* `outside`: Outside collaborators of a project that are not a member of the project's organization.
-\* `direct`: Collaborators with permissions to a project, regardless of organization membership status.
-\* `all`: All collaborators the authenticated user can see.
+Filters the collaborators by their affiliation. `outside` means outside collaborators of a project that are not a member of the project's organization. `direct` means collaborators with permissions to a project, regardless of organization membership status. `all` means all collaborators the authenticated user can see.

 </td></tr>
 <tr><td>per_page</td><td>no</td><td>

-Results per page (max 100)
+The number of results per page (max 100).

 </td></tr>
 <tr><td>page</td><td>no</td><td>